CumaNeoTerra/API/README.md

 # API
 API Examples

-A few examples how API can be used
+A few examples how API can be used in Java

 weather